JoshG-IT/governance-risk-compliance/README.md

 ## Frameworks

-Standards used across these cases, and what each is for.

 | Framework | Purpose | Prescriptive |
 |---|---|---|
 | **NIST 800-53** | Security and privacy control catalog.
 Used in federal assessments and RMF | Control objectives, not settings |